The Ultimate Guide To Writing Incredible HeadlinesBy Reb Carlson February 7th, 2012

 - When The Huffington Post puts up a new story, it will often try out the post with two different headlines to see which one has a higher response rate.

-Realizing the importance of great headline writing, we challenged ourselves to create the best roundup guides for writing incredible blog headlines.
+Realizing the importance of great headline writing, we challenged ourselves to create the best roundup of headline writing tips.
 Below are some of the best resources in creating headlines, no matter your level of headline writing mastery.

 Beginner Guide To Writing Headlines